Rey-Jey/Database-Project/README.md

 •	Open all .jsp files to run it on web browser

+•   In MySQL, create a user John with password: "john1234"

+•   In MySQL, create and use testdb for the database

 # THIS PROJECT STARTING FROM PART 1 WAS DONE SOLELY BY REY JAKOSALEM